If you have been involved in a car accident in Maryland and been left with PTSD as a result, you are allowed to sue for damages.

 PSTD and Accident Lawsuits

-As you can see by this list of possible symptoms, PTSD belongs in the category of pain and suffering and thus is something you can claim in your accident lawsuit.
+As you can see by this list of possible symptoms, PTSD from car accidents belongs in the category of pain and suffering and thus is something you can claim in your accident lawsuit.
 Not only do you have to deal with the anguish of the condition itself, but you may also have missed income because of depression, time off for doctor appointments, and therapy appointments.

-There is no clear-cut formula for determining the actual amount of pain and suffering you have experienced (the current cap for pain and suffering damages in Maryland is $860,000 and that goes up each year), but the experienced attorneys at Zirkin & Schmerling Law will fight for you to receive the compensation you deserve.
+There is no clear-cut formula for determining the actual amount of pain and suffering you have experienced (the current cap for pain and suffering damages in Maryland is $860,000 and that goes up each year), but the experienced PTSD lawyer Zirkin & Schmerling Law will fight for you to receive the compensation you deserve.
 We understand the trauma that you have been through and also take future suffering into account as we represent you.

 As you can imagine, the insurance company of the at-fault driver will want to minimize your distress.
 They may say that your symptoms are just normal temporary depression after being in an accident.
 We will build a case to prove the severity of your pain and suffering.